MoonLightOri/my-own-modded-DRG-difficulties/Astral/WIP Astral Features (a19).md

   + They are Repulsion Turrets that have their material changed and now shoot slow Breach Cutter projectile.
   + Stationary unit.
   + Burning won't self-destruct them.
 Burning and Freezing temperature is now lower than normal.
+  + It cannot be spawned on Escort mission type.
 - Korlok Sprouts (MEV)
   + Stationary unit.
   + They can spawn only on the ground and start off sleeping until they take damage.